0surface/Webspeech-Synth-React/README.md

 React wrapper Hooks and components that wrap the Web Speech API's Speech Synthesis interface.

+- Uses an internal queue to manage speech utterances.
+- Segments large text into chunks to avoid abrupt voice cutoff on some browsers after ~15 seconds.
+- Uses different voices, when available in the browser, for text labeled with different ids.

 ### HOW TO USE

 Add to your project from npm